panva/node-oidc-provider/docs/README.md

 ### Why does my .well-known/openid-configuration link to http endpoints instead of https endpoints?

-Your provider is behind a TLS terminating proxy, tell your provider instance to trust the proxy headers.
+Your authorization server is behind a TLS terminating proxy, tell your Provider instance to trust the proxy headers.
 More on this in
 [Trusting TLS offloading proxies](#trusting-tls-offloading-proxies)